Loading…

 Tap a revealed number whose mines are all flagged to open its remaining neighbors at once (a chord).
 Chording with wrong flags detonates.

-Hitting a mine in Daily or Weekly is not the end.
+Hitting a mine in Daily, Weekly or Challenge is not the end.
 The mine is marked where it blew, a time penalty is added (sized by how much that mine was hiding), and you keep playing.
-In Challenge and Quick Play, a mine ends the run.
+In The Climb, a mine ends the run.

 The Daily carries a par time: the predicted clean-solve time for that exact board, refit nightly from real plays.
 After a win you see the board’s par next to your time, and your personal par drifts toward your own pace as you play more.